ovesnel/HOLPRG-2002/_sources/labaccess/index.rst.txt

 Lab Access
 ##########

 In this lab, you will have access to one (1) Linux VM.
-The Linux VM is configured to provide access to Docker and execute the scripts need during the Lab.
+The Linux VM is configured to provide access to Docker and execute the scripts needed during the Lab.

 The lab topology is shown as below: